Performance Comparison: Broadcom And Competitors In Semiconductors & Semiconductor Equipment Industry - Broadcom (NASDAQ:AVGO)

 -

-With lower gross profit of $10.7 Billion, which indicates 0.32x below the industry average, the company may experience lower revenue after accounting for production costs.
+The gross profit of $10.7 Billion is 0.32x below that of its industry, suggesting potential lower revenue after accounting for production costs.

 -